vojin333/BreakFree/README.md

 The story of the game can be easily switched into some other genres by:

-1.Changing map overview in /game_data/game_world_data/loactions.xml
+1. Changing map overview in /game_data/game_world_data/loactions.xml
-2.And type of the creatures by inheriting CreatureEntity
+2. And type of the creatures by inheriting CreatureEntity

 Possible enhancements: